Choosing a Child Care Center? Here’s What to Think About

 MELC’s programs meet all of those standards, and go beyond.
 Founded in 1964 as a single site in Ambler to serve low-income families, MELC now has a wide footprint in the Greater Philadelphia region — offering the same level of high-quality education to every child.
 The organization provides infant, toddler, preschool, pre-kindergarten, and out-of-school time programs.

-Every center has earned a three- or four-star rating from Keystone STARS, and the organization’s Out-of-School-Time programs are accredited by Council on Accreditation.
-MELC also works with the federal Head Start and Early Head Start programs, and the state’s Pre-K Counts program.
+Every center has earned a Keystone STAR 3 or 4 rating, and the organization’s Out-of-School-Time programs are accredited by Council on Accreditation.
+MELC also works with the federal Early Head Start programs, and the state’s Pre-K Counts program.

 “Our primary goal is that our families are welcomed and that there’s a true partnership between the teacher, the child, and the family in the child’s development and growth,” she said.